siribirkeland/siribirkeland.github.io/_pages/gallery.md

     alt: "Cassandra in Dovre"
 ---

+Photos from our research activities

-{% include gallery caption="Photos from our research activities" %}
+{% include gallery %}
 {% include gallery id="landscapes" %}